 Hard water doesn’t negatively impact health and is in fact suggested for those with heart or circulatory problems or others with a low sodium diet.
 When hard water is softened, minerals are removed and sodium content is increased.
 Drinking water contributes a small amount toward total calcium and magnesium human diet.

 Still, both hard and soft water are usually considered safe.
 Neither hard nor soft water should have an opposing impact on health when they have gone through a treatment plant.

-Hard and soft water are both beneficial in its own different ways.
+Hard and soft water are both beneficial in their own different ways.
 Too much hardness in the water causes scaling inside your pipes and water heaters.
 This scaling can restrict the flow of the plumbing through the pipes and is a poor conductor of heat.
-Eventually, you will run into clogs and plumbing problems from this build up.
+Eventually, you will run into clogs and plumbing problems from this build-up.

 Finding the perfect balance of either your hard or soft water is important.
 The extremes of both sides cause plumbing problems.
 Either way, both hard and soft water are perfect for the individual once they make the choice of either or for their home.

 In the end, whether you want cleaning or the minerals, the decision is up to you, the homeowner.
 Learning about what goes into your home is very important for not only you but your home.

 Express Plumbing Heating & Air is ready to help you with your plumbing needs and our experienced technicians can help you with the decision of either hard or soft water in your home.
 Express Plumbing Heating & Air is a Better Business Bureau +A rated company.
 Call to get scheduled today or visit our site to get scheduled.